image-js/image-js-docs/docs/Features/Filters/grayscale.md

 - **`hue`** : takes hue component of a pixel.

 - **`saturation`** : takes a fraction from difference of minimum and maximum components of a pixel.

-The grayscale filter essentially eliminates the color information from the image and retains only the luminance or brightness values.
-This type of image is often used in situations where color is not essential for understanding or conveying the visual information.
-Grayscale images can emphasize the tonal contrast and structural details of a scene, making them particularly useful for tasks like analyzing textures, patterns, and lighting conditions.

 <details>
 <summary>